pyth-network/per/scripts/dex-router/README.md

 ```

 This command will subscribe to Limo opportunities with the `development-solana` chain ID and create 0-SOL bids to submit to the auction server that route the order through on-chain liquidity using the `FlashTakeOrder` functionality of the Limo program.

+### Optional Flags

+You can also add the following optional flags:

+- `--lookup-table-addresses`: a space-separated list of public keys corresponding to lookup tables to create versioned transactions with.
+- `--options-max-accounts-jupiter`: a space-separated list of options for the max number of accounts to include in Jupiter instructions.
+Each option will spawn a unique Jupiter router that is limited in the number of distinct accounts it can incorporate in the swap instructions.
+- `--jupiter-api-endpoint`: the Jupiter API endpoint from which to receive quotes and swap instructions.
+If not provided, defaults to the public endpoint.
+- `--jupiter-api-key`: the API key to use for authentication with the Jupiter API endpoint.
+- `--express-relay-server-api-key`: the API key to use for authentication with the Express Relay server.